Gaboon viper: Distribution and habitat

-This species can be found in Guinea, Ghana, Togo, Nigeria, Cameroon, Equatorial Guinea, Gabon, the Republic of the Congo, the DR Congo, northern Angola, the Central African Republic, South Sudan, Uganda, Kenya, eastern Tanzania, Zambia, Malawi, eastern Zimbabwe, Mozambique, and northeast KwaZulu-Natal Province in South Africa.
+This species can be found in Guinea, Ghana, Togo, Nigeria, Cameroon, Equatorial Guinea, Gabon, the Republic of the Congo, the Democratic Republic of the Congo, northern Angola, the Central African Republic, South Sudan, Uganda, Kenya, eastern Tanzania, Zambia, Malawi, eastern Zimbabwe, Mozambique, and northeast KwaZulu-Natal Province in South Africa.
 Mallow et al. (2003) also list Sierra Leone, Senegal, and Liberia in West Africa.
 The type locality is given as "Gabon" (Africa).

 The Gaboon viper is usually found in rainforests and nearby woodlands, mainly at low altitudes, but sometimes as high as 1500 m above sea level.
 Spawls et al. (2004) mention a maximum altitude of 2100 m.
 According to Broadley and Cock (1975), it is generally found in environments that are parallel to those occupied by its close relative, B. arietans, which is normally found in more open country.

 In Tanzania, this species is found in secondary thickets, cashew plantations, and agricultural land under bushes and in thickets.
 In Uganda, they are found in forests and nearby grasslands.
 They also do well in reclaimed forest areas - cacao plantations in West Africa and coffee plantations in East Africa.
 They have been found in evergreen forests in Zambia.
 In Zimbabwe, they only occur in areas of high rainfall along the forested escarpment in the east of the country.
 In general, they may also be found in swamps, as well as in still and moving waters.
 They are commonly found in agricultural areas near forests and on roads at night.